BasharDlaleh/puppet_control_repo/README.md

 Facter is the tool that Puppet uses to gather facts about a node, in order to figure out what needs to done on that node.
 Facter is a standalone tool, so you can use it in other scripts, but it's bundled with Puppet because they're so closely integrated.
 First, let's try running Facter from the command line.

 `#facter `  returns all facts about the node
-`#facter fact` returns only one fact about the node
+`#facter fqdn` returns only one fact about the node `#facter networking.interfaces.eth1.bindings.0.address` here we're getting the ip of eth1 note the use of 0 for accessing the items of an array

 ## Agent Nodes
 in the course the instructor used a puppet module called dockeragent to install docker containers on the master itself to act as agent nodes for a lab instead of creatin separate VMs to act as agent nodes, he created the below profile and included it in the master node role like this: